unifica-paraguay/mayoristas-paraguay-backend/README.md

 # Mayoristas Paraguay Backend

+A comprehensive backend system for the Mayoristas Paraguay platform - a digital marketplace connecting wholesalers in Paraguay with their customers.
+This system provides secure administration of shops, product categories, and geographical zones, along with data visualization and analytics capabilities.

 This is a FastAPI backend application that provides data management and visualization for the Mayoristas Paraguay platform.
 The application provides CRUD operations for shops, categories, and zones, as well as various data visualizations.

 ## License

 This software is proprietary and confidential.
 Unauthorized copying, modification, distribution, or use of this software, via any medium, is strictly prohibited.
 This software is owned exclusively by Unifica and is protected by copyright law and international treaties.

-For licensing inquiries, please contact Unifica.
+For licensing inquiries, please contact Unifica at info@unifica.com.py.

 ## Features

 - Complete CRUD API for shops, categories, and zones with authentication
 - Secure admin interface with login system
-- Banner and image management
+- Banner and image management with Google Cloud Storage integration
-- Data visualization dashboard
+- Data visualization dashboard with real-time analytics
 - Interactive charts using Plotly
 - Modern, responsive UI using Tailwind CSS
 - Protected API endpoints with JWT authentication
+- Flexible deployment options (Docker/SaaS)

+## System Architecture

+### Data Storage
+- JSON-based data storage for business data (shops, categories, zones)
+- Google Cloud Storage for image and banner storage
+- Environment-based configuration for easy deployment
+- JWT-based session management

+### Security
+- Role-based access control
+- CSRF protection
+- Secure cookie handling
+- Protected API endpoints
+- Environment variable configuration

 ## Requirements

 - Python 3.8+
 - pip (Python package installer)
+- Google Cloud Storage account (for image storage)
+- Environment variables configured

 ## Installation